Hungarian Bombshell Zita Vass ‘Woke Up In Vegas’ In A Sheer Bikini

 Hungarian bombshell Zita Vass knows how to party hard.
-The Guess girl confessed in a new Instagram post was that the last thing she remember was living it up at the Burning Man Festival in the Northwestern desert of Nevada.
+The Guess girl confessed in a new Instagram post that the last thing she remembered was living it up at the Burning Man Festival in the Northwestern desert of Nevada.
 Cut to this morning, and she’s somehow in Las Vegas — she just doesn’t know how she got there.

 Nonetheless, the newly blonde stunner adapted to her new holiday locale, and quickly changed into a sheer-paneled bikini to relax by the pool.
 Fortunately, the model and actress kindly decided to treat her 711,000 followers to a triple-post update while in the bikini.

 In the first shot, Zita faces the camera straight on, to give her audience full view of her incredible hourglass figure.
 The bikini she wears is white and features numerous stripes with sheer mesh paneling in between, giving glimpses of her ample cleavage.
 The bikini bottom features the same cage-inspired cut.
-Her lightened locks are pulled back into a boho style braid, and she completed the look with a pair of rhinestone sunglasses.
+Her lightened locks are pulled back into a boho style braid, and she completes the look with a pair of rhinestone sunglasses.

 The second picture is a close up shot of Zita from the side, where she showcases the curve of her breasts to the viewer.
-Last is an encore of the first, as Zita is lives it up at the Wynn pool.
+Last is an encore of the first, as Zita lives it up at the Wynn pool.

 View this post on Instagram